fleetdm/fleet/docs/Contributing/API-for-contributors.md

 #### Get device's activities

 Returns a list of the activities performed in Fleet affecting the current device.
+It returns activities sorted in descending order by the `created_at` field.

 `GET /api/v1/fleet/device/{token}/activities`